spatia-list/spatialist/README.md

-# mr-post-it
+# SpatiaList
-POC of persistent object placement on Hololens 2
+POC of persistent object placement on Hololens 2 using Azure Spatial Anchors